ssumin6/ML-Calorie-Calculator/README.md

 Our team member Jimin Koo hand crafted bounding box by using [2].

 bound_process.py is used for specific annotation setting for yolov3.
-[2] and yolov3 have different annotation for bounding box, so we have to change every annotation file. labels.py is used to create 'train.txt' and 'test.txt' to specify which file is used in training and testing process.
+BBox-Label Tool[2] and yolov3 have different annotation for bounding box, so we have to change every annotation file.

 All codes used in preprocessing is in /preprocess.